OHI-Science/ohi-science.github.io/_posts/2018-10-01-fellowship-expanding-mariculture.md

 <br>

 One of the OHI goals - food provision - measures the amount of seafood sustainably harvested within a country’s EEZ and is made up of two sub-goals: fisheries and mariculture, a type of aquaculture performed strictly in the marine environment.
 The mariculture sub-goal measures the ecological and social sustainability of food provision by marine farm systems using multiple criteria.
-On the ecological side, the OHI accounts for factors such as genetic escapes, endemic species, and water quality management.
+On the ecological side, OHI accounts for factors such as genetic escapes, endemic species, and water quality management.
 To assess the social component, we estimate whether countries are fully utilizing the ocean space suitable for mariculture.

 ## Contributing to improvements in data preparation